Christosc96/HAIDES/README.md

 # HAIDES
-implementation and experimets for HAIDES
+implementation and experimemts for HAIDES